blakeblackshear/frigate/README.md

       # Optional: camera specific output args (default: inherit)
       output_args:

-    # Optional: height of the frame
+    # Required: height of the frame
     # NOTE: Recommended to set this value, but frigate will attempt to autodetect.
     height: 720
-    # Optional: width of the frame
+    # Required: width of the frame
     # NOTE: Recommended to set this value, but frigate will attempt to autodetect.
     width: 1280
     # Optional: desired fps for your camera